Codev

 to navigate in history list, use "up" and "down" arrow keys

-to re'run a command in history, just press enter on it
+to re'run a command in history, press enter on it to insert it in the prompt

 to close a terminal view (that will also kill any running process) press "super+backspace" or "alt+escape"

-you can easily create a backup on a removable storage device
+you can create a backup on a removable storage device

 backups will be done using "BTRFS send", so they will be incremental and fast